grackle-project/grackle/doc/source/InstallTest.rst

 Why don't other open-source projects place emphasis on these tests?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The reader may understandably wonder "why don't other open-source software library projects have such a big emphasis on these sorts of tests?"
+The reader may understandably wonder "why don't other open-source software projects have such a big emphasis on these sorts of tests?"
-To start, Grackle is a library, not an executable (the sorts of things we're testing generally aren't an issue for executables).

-But, let's compare Grackle against other open-source libraries.
-There are several reasons for our emphasis:
+To start, it doesn't make sense to compare Grackle with projects that primarily ship executables (e.g. ``git``).
+It simply doesn't make sense to consider linking against an executable.

+Let's turn our attention to other projects that ship libraries.
+Compared to such projects, we still place far more emphasis on these kinds of tests.
+This is for several reasons:

-1. Developers of other open-source software libraries often place much less focus on making their projects easy-to-install.
+1. Developers of other open-source software libraries typically don't expect non-experts to compile their projects.

    ..
 COMMENT
       We touch on this point (i.e. why we care more about describing the installation process and making it as easy as possible) more than other projects in :ref:`cmake_buildsystem_design_rationale`.
       If we feel compelled to touch on this point again, I really think we should relocate this explanation, and just link to it.

-   * They commonly assume that the only people that will be building a software library are developers who are already well-versed in building/linking/consuming software libraries.
+   * Developers commonly assume that the primary people that compile their software library are already well-versed in the practice of building/linking/consuming software libraries.
+     These people are typically other contributors to the project or developers of a downstream application that consumes the library.

-   * When popular libraries (think of hdf5, fftw3, libpng, zlib, xzutils) are used in projects written less experienced developers, the projects are typically made available by package managers (e.g. apt/dpkg, yum/rpm, brew).
+     Particularly popular libraries (think of hdf5, fftw3, libpng, zlib, xzutils) may also be compiled by package maintainers in order to make the software available through package managers (e.g. apt/dpkg, yum/rpm, brew).

-     Essentially, package maintainers (rather than the project developers) take responsibility for distributing the program.
+   * Under this system, the package maintainers make it possible for less experienced users to get libraries without needing to compile the library without compiling it themselves.
-     At this time, no packager has expressed any interest in doing this for us.\ [#packagers]_
+     At this time, no maintainer has expressed any interest in packaging Grackle for us.\ [#packagers]_

-   * When a project does want to make a project easy to distribute, they common way to try to circumvent issues by distributing libraries as a header-only library or as a single source and header library (the idea is that downstream projects directly embed the dependency in their source code code repository).
-     Setting aside the issues this might cause for getting improvements/bug fixes contributed back to the main repository, this isn't very viable for us.
-     First, it only works for downstream projects written in the same standard of C++ as Grackle or newer (at present, C++ 17 or newer).
-     Second, it won't really work be viable as we start introducing GPU support.
-     The need for data files introduces additional complexity.

-   * Another alternative is for a project to try to directly distribute pre-compiled copies of the library.
-     This isn't a viable strategy since Grackle depends on HDF5, which historically hasn't been ABI-stable between versions.
-     We can revisit this in the future, since starting with 2.0, it sounds like HDF5 developers have started ABI stability very seriously -- we need to wait for these releases to be widely used.\ [#h5-abi]_
-     With that said, this isn't won't really work very well when we start to add support for different GPU backends since the GPU runtime libraries aren't necessarily ABI stable (plus we would need to distribute a separate version for each backend).

-   In contrast, we assume that users of downstream codes probably need to manually install Grackle themselves, and they lack a lot of experience pertaining to the process of compiling/linking software.
+   * In contrast, we assume that users of downstream codes probably need to manually install Grackle themselves, and they lack a lot of experience pertaining to the process of compiling/linking software.
-   In fact, Grackle could be the very piece of code an undergrad physics/astronomy major or first-year grad student could compile.
+     In fact, Grackle could be the very piece of software an undergrad physics/astronomy major or first-year grad student could compile.
      Thus, we make an effort to provide lots of instruction.

+2. When a developer **does** want to make a project easy to distribute, they commonly distribute their project either:

+   1. as a header-only library OR

+   2. as a single source and header library

+   Both cases allow a library's source code to embedded within the repository of a downstream application.\ [#headeronly-lib]_
+   The issues checked by each installtest aren't very relevant for libraries consumed in one of these ways.
+   Unfortunately this strategy has several shortcomings:

+   * There is a strong temptation for downstream developers to fix the bugs and make improvements to the copy of the code vendored in downstream application's code repository (without contributing them back upstream).

+   * This strategy only works for downstream application written in a compatible version of the of the language that was used to write the library.
+     In other words, if we distributed Grackle in this way, it would only be beneficial to simulation codes written in the same version of C++ or newer (at the time of writing, Grackle is written in C++ 17).

+   * This strategy doesn't work very well when the library has external dependencies because the dependencies need to be properly communicated with the build system of the downstream application.
+     While this challenge is surmountable with hdf5 or openmp, it won't really work be viable as we start introducing GPU support.

+   * Additionally, Grackle's need for data files introduces additional complexity.

-2. We attempted to make Grackle easy to use as a static library in pure C programs.
+3. We attempted to make Grackle easy to use as a static library in pure C programs.
-   It turns out that this is at the root of a lot of complexity:
+   It turns out that this choice produced a lot of complexity:

    * complications arise because Grackle itself has external dependencies